Firefund/styleguide/README.md

 1. Download the repository (`git clone https://github.com/Firefund/styleguide.git`)
 2. `npm i`
 3. `npm run kalei`
-4. Go to [localhost:8080](localhost:8080) in your browser (preferably two or tree different, like firefox and chrome)
+4. Go to [localhost:8080](localhost:8080) in your browser (preferably two or three different, like firefox and chrome)
 5. Start developing css in `styles/blocks/`

 ### Creating new BEM blocks